akkamin/akkamin.github.io/projects/project-1.md

 <img class="ui medium rounded image" src="../images/landing_page.png">
 <img class="ui medium rounded image" src="../images/vendor_page.png">

 I've come to understand that the internet is not magic.
 A lot of different components come together to produce the website we visit everyday.
 What I've created so far is just a start, I hope to build on these experiences to produce better websites in the future.
+To see my most recent project, click on this [link](https://constrainedcooking.github.io/).